trueicesk8ter/DS595_ADAgroup/README.md

 In case we run into a huge problem with the implementation of the Langevin MCMC with stochastic gradients, we will compare Adam and SGD to a variety of optimizers such as Nesterov Momentum, RMS prop, and ADAgrad.

+## Response From Dr. Mangoubi
+This sounds like a good project!

+I think it is good that you have a backup plan in case programming the Langevin MCMC proves too difficult.
+(MCMC algorithms can be quite difficult to get to work on a neural network.)

+Also, please make sure to describe both the loss function AND the algorithm you are using (see the project description for details on the requirements of the project).
+I am guessing that the function you are minimizing (or sampling from, in the case of MCMC) is defined by a neural network, but this should be stated explicitly.
+Also, when defining the loss function, are you using cross entropy loss, MSE loss, KL divergence loss, etc.?